wvandaal/PwrSlide/README.md

 #PwrSlide

 Adios Powerpoint!
-PwrSlide is a compact yet powerful presentation interface built to help users emprace the future of interactive presentation software using the power of HTML5 and Web Components.
-A small set of intiutive custom tags allow you to build your presentations from the ground up and gives you the flexibility to embed complex web applications within your slideshow.
+PwrSlide is a compact yet powerful presentation interface built to help users embrace the future of interactive presentation software using the power of HTML5 and Web Components.
+A small set of intuitive custom tags allow you to build your presentations from the ground up and gives you the flexibility to embed complex web applications within your slide show.

 PwrSlide is an open source project implemented using the upcoming HTML5 standard of Web Components and the [Polymer.js library](http://polymer-project.org) by Google.